mivek/MetarParser/CONTRIBUTING.md

 *   Do bot update the pom.xml, it will be updated accordingly to the branch name

-*   Add new code and the tests
+*   Add new code and tests

 *   Push code and create the pull request towards the master branch